lllyasviel/sd-forge-layerdiffuse/README.md

 Note that all currently released models are for SDXL.
 Models for SD1.5 may be provided later if demanded.

-Note that in this extension, all model downloads/selection are fully automatic.
-In fact, you do not need to know those models if you only use them.
+**Note that in this extension, all model downloads/selection are fully automatic.
+In fact most users can just skip this section.**

 Below models are released: